Mental Health Courts

 2. DeKalb County Felony Mental Health Court

-The DeKalb County Felony Mental Health Court (DCFMHC) is a two-year judicially supervised treatment/alternative sentencing program to assist felony offenders who present with sever and persistent mental illness or co-occurring disorders.
+The DeKalb County Felony Mental Health Court (DCFMHC) is a two-year judicially supervised treatment/alternative sentencing program to assist felony offenders who present with severe and persistent mental illness or co-occurring disorders.
 The program will serve offenders with an extensive history of non-compliance with treatment and multiple risk factors, including significant criminal and/or housing issues.
-The DCFMHC will formally start operation in January 2016.
+The DCFMHC started in January 2016.
 The program will target and engage moderate to high-risk (recidivism) and high-needs (service needs) participants in intensive outpatient treatment services.

 To be eligible a defendant must be: